michaelmarty/UniDec/readme.md

 v.8.1.0

+Removed Isotope Mode from UniDec.
+I am working on merging IsoDec with UniDec, but it isn't quite ready for this release.
+Stay tuned.
+Drop back to a prior version if you need isotope mode in UniDec.
+It was delaying the bug fixes too long, so I wanted to get this version out.

 Removed Agilent and Sciex importers.
 They were causing issues with admin privileges for people.
 I'm talking to Agilent and Sciex to see if I can get support for these in the future.
+If you need these, drop back to a prior version.

+Added a new peak pooling mode (PP) in UniChromCD.
+Currently under development and still experimental, but it allows for summing of data between subsequent replicate injections.

+IsoDec now will combine mass peaks more smartly, looking for missed monoisotopics when combining multiple charge states.

 Rewrote C source code to compile with CMake.
 Lots of little issues fixed along the way.
 Included prototype DLL for unideclib.dll.

+Basic code for building an R wrapper around unideclib.dll.
+Development welcome for any interested in contributing.

-New parameter management in background.
-Some parameter names have changed.
+New parameter management in background to try to fix some bad habits of reusing parameters in different modes.
+Some parameter names have changed for clarity.

-IsoDec now will combine mass peaks more smartly, looking for missed monoisotopics when combining multiple charge states.

 Added new text file export in 3 column format for var1, mass, and extract on UniChrom and MetaUniDec.
 Also, I modified the _extracts.txt file to include the var1 values in the top row with a 0 in the first column.